Hill–Schumacher rivalry: Relationship after retirement

-In 2007, Hill explicitly accused Schumacher for intentionally causing an incident at the 1994 Australian Grand Prix.
+In 2007, Hill explicitly accused Schumacher of intentionally causing an incident at the 1994 Australian Grand Prix.

 In 2010 Hill was one of the driver stewards at the Monaco Grand Prix and had to penalize Schumacher for dangerous driving.
 "In fact, he had been typically clever and he knew the rules had an ambiguous loophole.
 But you can imagine: the irony of it.
 He thought it was quite funny too".

-Schumacher and Hill met for the last time at the Bahrain Grand Prix on March 13, 2010 where the organizers managed to put together 18 Formula One champions for one photo shoot.
+Schumacher and Hill met for the last time at the Bahrain Grand Prix on March 13, 2010, where the organizers managed to put together 18 Formula One champions for one photo shoot.

 In December 2017, coinciding with four years after Schumacher's ski accident, Hill recalled his rivalry with Schumacher and chose to forgive Schumacher's actions that had harmed him.
 He also added that what happened to his former rival is "beyond tragic", lamenting the fact that they will no longer be able to get to know each other better although "there is always hope".